AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 3.md

 For young fold mountains, there is a regolith layer above the bedrock due to weathering, which has some conductivity.
 Here we often find springs at different elevations randomly on the hillslope, due to the phreatic aquifer (regolith) being too thin.

-Old fold mountains create a trellis pattern of rivers
+Old fold mountains create a trellis pattern of rivers.
+They have a weathered cover, wehn sandy.
+Groundwater flow mostly relies on fractures and weathering of limestone, given the little primary porosity.

+---
+# Basins
+Areas which slowly start to lower.